-The program also includes evidence-based means of teaching foundational skills to multilingual and English learner children while they are simultaneously developing English language proficiency, and in some cases literacy skills in an additional language.6 The program teaches candidates to plan foundational skills instruction based on children's communication needs as well as previous literacy experiences in their home languages and to differentiate instruction using guidance from the ELA/ELD Framework, including knowledge of cross-language transfer between the home languages and English.
+The program also includes evidence-based means of teaching foundational skills to multilingual children/English learner students while they are simultaneously developing oral English language proficiency, and in some cases literacy skills in an additional language.
+The program teaches candidates to plan foundational skills instruction based on children's previous literacy experiences in their home languages and to differentiate instruction using guidance from the ELA/ELD Framework, including knowledge of cross-language transfer between the home languages and English.

-The program teaches candidates that effective instruction in foundational skills employs early intervention strategies informed by ongoing measures of children's progress and diagnostic techniques and includes tiered supports in inclusive settings7 for children with reading, writing, or other literacy difficulties and disabilities, including children with complex communication needs or at risk for or with dyslexia.
-Candidates learn to monitor children's progress based on their knowledge of critical milestones of foundational skill development and to adjust and differentiate instruction for children whose skills are not progressing as expected toward agelevel competencies or grade-level standards.
-Candidates also learn how to collaborate with children's families and guardians as well as with teachers, specialists, school psychologists, other professionals, and administrators from the school or district to help conduct comprehensive literacy and AAC assessments in coordination with assessment teams; develop Individualized Family Service Plans (IFSP) and Individualized Education Plans (IEP), including for children at risk for and with dyslexia; and provide accommodations and modifications through direct supplemental support and/or intensive intervention as appropriate.
-The program provides supervised, guided practice in clinical settings that allow candidates to provide initial, supplemental, or intensive intervention instruction in foundational skills, particularly at beginning levels of decoding in transitional kindergarten and kindergarten.
+The program teaches candidates that effective instruction in foundational skills employs early intervention strategies informed by ongoing measures of student progress and diagnostic techniques and includes tiered supports in inclusive settings for children with reading, writing, or other literacy difficulties and disabilities, including children at risk for or with dyslexia.
+Candidates learn to monitor children's progress based on their knowledge of critical milestones of foundational skill development and to adjust and differentiate instruction for children whose skills are not progressing as expected toward grade-level standards.
+They also learn to adapt instruction and provide accommodations and supplemental support to children who continue to experience difficulty and to collaborate with children's families and guardians as well as with other teachers, specialists, and administrators from the school or district to initiate needed referrals for additional assessment and intensive intervention.

+The program provides supervised, guided practice in clinical settings that allow candidates to provide comprehensive literacy instruction, including initial or supplemental foundational skills instruction at beginning levels of reading (i.e., instruction beyond the earliest years and before children have typically developed fluency in decoding).